y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 05, 2022</time> Wrote-up and sent my findings on an organisational discount.

 - <time>Aug 05, 2022</time> Wrote-up and sent my findings on apps for different scenarios.

 - <time>Aug 04, 2022</time> Wrote-up and sent my findings on an app integration and pricing.